workflows-sh/aws-ecs-fargate/platform.md

-## Platform Setup for AWS ECS Fargate
+## Platform Account Setup for AWS ECS Fargate

+A PaaS like workflow for AWS ECS Fargate Infastructure as Code, powered by CTO.ai

 ### Table of Contents